ChrstphrHll/npc_gen/students/Audree Dixon.md

   int: 10
   str: 9
   wis: 9
-track: Assault
-trait: I believe that anything worth doing is worth doing right.
-I can't help it- I'm a perfectionist.
-trait1: Clean
-trait2: Licentious
 year: 1
+guild: Alderden
+partyID: 56
 ---
 # Audree Dixon
 ---
 ### Description
 - 1st year Human Monk in Alderden
-- straight lighter blonde hair that's braided with turquoise ribbon (med), Hazel eyes, and Fair skin
+- straight lighter blonde hair that's braided with turquoise ribbon (med), Pale Green eyes, and Fair skin
 - Is Clean and Licentious, and has Commonality as their ideal

 ### Organizations